ethercis/ethercis/doc/flat json.md

-#FLAT JSON
+# FLAT JSON

-EtherCIS supports two flat json format
+EtherCIS supports two flat json formats

 - ECISFLAT: which is the native *understanding* of FLAT JSON based on AQL path.
-Since EtherCIS relies on RM object representation (in particular Composition), the parsing of flatten json key value pairs is efficient.
+Since EtherCIS relies on RM object representation (in particular Composition), the parsing of flat json key value pairs is efficient.
 - FLAT: this is Marand's flat json format as described in the [Overview of openEHR and Ehrscape](https://github.com/handihealth/c4h_sits/blob/master/docs/general/openehr_intro.md).

-##FLAT
+## FLAT

 Marand's flat json is based on key value pairs (more precisely path/value) where the path expression is based on node names and array indexes.
 For example: